 You may have already heard about Honey Hunters in Malaysia.
 Those honey hunters are all together a different entity from the stingless bee honey market.
 In fact, those (Asiatic Honey Bees) sting and the process of harvesting their honey is dangerous.
 You can read more about them HERE

-If you are interested in learning more about Malaysian Stingless Bees or would like to purchase Langkawi-made Stingless Bee Honey.
+If you are interested in learning more about Stingless Bees in Malaysia or would like to purchase Langkawi-made Stingless Bee Honey.
 You can visit the Langkawi Black Bee Farm or contact them directly to arrange for a tour or to purchase honey.